Cambridge-ICCS/whpc-cambridge-eastanglia/README.md

 ## Upcoming Events

-### Thursday, May 21 - Lunchtime Meetup
+### Thursday, May 21 2026 - Lunchtime Meetup

-When: Thursday May 21 at 12pm
+- When: Thursday, May 21 2026 at 12 noon
-Where: Centre for Mathematical Sciences, University of Cambridge
+- Where: Centre for Mathematical Sciences, University of Cambridge
-Specifically: Pavilion A (Central Core) near the reception: [https://www.cms.cam.ac.uk/meeting-rooms](https://www.cms.cam.ac.uk/meeting-rooms)
+- Specifically: Pavilion A (Central Core) near the reception: [https://www.cms.cam.ac.uk/meeting-rooms](https://www.cms.cam.ac.uk/meeting-rooms)

 (Note that the RSE seminar is being held at 1pm in MR20 in Pavilion E not too far away)